verghost/vlc-lua-docs/index.md

 | [XML](https://verghost.com/vlc-lua-docs/m/xml)  | `xml` | [XML](https://en.wikipedia.org/wiki/XML) reader, can be replaced by simplexml | All types |

 ### Non-VLC Modules
-Outside of the modules in the global `vlc` table, VLC provides some [Lua modules](https://www.lua.org/manual/5.1/manual.html#5.3) to aid in developing more complex scripts.
-These modules are found in VLC_INSTALL_PATH/lua/modules/ and must be explicitly required in lua code using the built-in [require](https://www.lua.org/pil/8.1.html) function.
-Furthermore, any custom Lua modules placed in the lua/modules folder may also be required in a Lua script.
+Outside of the modules in the global `vlc` table, VLC provides some other modules to aid in developing more complex scripts.
+These modules are found in VLC_INSTALL_PATH/lua/modules/ and must be explicitly imported into lua code using the built-in [require](https://www.lua.org/pil/8.1.html) function.
+Furthermore, any custom Lua modules placed in the lua/modules folder may also be 'required' in a Lua script.

 ```lua
 require "module1" -- This works